swiftlang/swift-syntax/Examples/README.md

-# Snippets (Examples)
+# Examples

+Each example can be executed by navigating into this folder and running `swift run <example> <arguments>`.
+There is the following set of examples available:

-- Command line tool to add one to every integer literal in a source file [AddOneToIntegerLiterals.swift](AddOneToIntegerLiterals.swift).
+- [AddOneToIntegerLiterals](AddOneToIntegerLiterals.swift): Command line tool to add 1 to every integer literal in a source file
-- Code-generate a simple source file using SwiftSyntaxBuilder [CodeGenerationUsingSwiftSyntaxBuilder.swift](CodeGenerationUsingSwiftSyntaxBuilder.swift)
+- [CodeGenerationUsingSwiftSyntaxBuilder](CodeGenerationUsingSwiftSyntaxBuilder.swift): Code-generate a simple source file using SwiftSyntaxBuilder

 ## Some Example Usages